Management Information Systems (MISC)

 Pre-requisites: MISC 311.

-This course provides an in-depth study of theory and applications of databases.
+Provides an in-depth study of theory and applications of databases.
 Emphasis is on the design of flexible databases to meet business information requirements.
-Topics include database concepts, data modeling, data dictionary, database models, database design, data integrity and managerial considerations.
+Topics include database concepts, data modeling, data dictionary, database models, database design, data integrity, and managerial considerations.

 MISC 374.
 SPREADSHEET MODELING FOR BUSINESS APPLICATIONS.
 4 Credits.